 The company is called Key View Labs.
 For former name was Brain Research Labs.
 The original name of the company was Brain Power Partners LLC.
 The website is ProceraHealth.com.
 Key View Lbs is located at 5737 Benjamin Center Dr Tampa, FL 33634-5293.
 This address is a corporate center.

 Customer Service can be reached at 800-214-8112.
 Other contact # listed with the Better Business Bureau include

 The BBB rating for Key View Labs “A+” Key View Labs has been in business since 2012.
 The BBB rating has improved since this review was originally created.
 See the BBB for more information and updates.

 Another, older name for the company was Brain Research Labs.
 While that name appears to no longer be used, here is the BBB file for Brain Research Labs.

 18 Procera AVH Side Effects

-While the research study on this supplement revealed no side effects, that investigation only lasted 30 days and involved relatively healthy people.
-While I'm tempted to say it's safe in healthy people, I'll advise you to speak to your doctor and pharmacist first if you are not “healthy.”
+While the Procera research study revealed no side effects, that investigation only lasted 30 days and involved relatively healthy people.
+As such, speak to your doctor and pharmacist first if you are not “healthy.”
 Here are a few things to consider when you take this supplement.
 This list is not complete: